skoczen/polytester/README.md

 - `--failfast` - stops running tests when the first fail is found.
 - `--verbose` - dumps all output to the shell.
 To prevent collisions, when run in this mode, tests are run in serial, instead of the normal parallel execution.
-- `--wip` - if supported by the test runner, runs test flagged as "work in progress"
+- `--wip` - runs all suites that specify a `wip_command`, to runs tests flagged as "work in progress"
-- `--ci` - For all tests that specify a `watch_glob` the files, and immediately runs the matching tests on any file change.
+- `--ci` - Watches all files specified in `watch_glob`s, and immediately runs the relevant suite on file changes.
 Any running tests are killed.
 - `--autoreload` - alias for `--ci`
 - `--parallel n m` - In parallel build test environments, only runs test chunk `n` of `m`
 - `--config foo.yml` - specifies a different location for the config file.
 Default is tests.yml